 Montreal Kits is about each of our M Kit, M for Montreal and Kits for all the important facts, details and stories we wish to share with you.

-According to any dictionary, a Kit is “a set of things needed for a specific purpose” but our Montreal Kits offer and deliver a lot more than just “things”.
+According to any dictionary, a Kit is “a set of things needed for a specific purpose” but our Montreal Kits offer and deliver a lot more than just “things” with no specific names.

-Our specific purpose is to provide each and everyone of you with facts, advice, information, knowledge and observations about Montreal and Montrealers.
+Our "thing" as a whole is to provide each and everyone of you with detailed facts, advice, information, knowledge and observations about Montreal and Montrealers.

 Citizen is a word derived from city and, as residents of any of the 16 Cities of the Island of Montreal, we do have the responsibility and the obligation to contribute to the social, the economic and the environmental well-being of our Island.

-Montreal Business Kit, our first (1) Kit out five (5) Montreal Kits is about discovering the 60,000 or so companies established on the Island of Montreal appears on top of each of our pages, but what you don't know yet, is that we plan on introducing and explaining each and everyone of them.
+Montreal Business Kit, our first (1) Kit out five (5) Montreal Kits is about discovering the 60,000 or so companies established on the Island of Montreal.
+We will try very hard to introduce and explain each and everyone of them.

-You may know the business profiles of the companies you buy from or do business with but, unless you are the owner or an employee, you probably don't know much about how they operate internally.
+We may know the business profiles of the companies you buy from or do business with but, unless we are an owner or an employee, we probably don't know much about how they operate internally and why.

 What we are often less familiar with is their culture, their work climate and their attitude towards all kinds of responsibilities including the well-being of their employees and the protection of our environment.

 How are we going to discover all this?
 Simply by asking and then by telling you.
-Behind every product, every service, every company there are people with passions, talents and commitments that are definitely worth discovering.
+Behind every product, every service, every company either small, medium or large, there are people with passions, talents and commitments that are worth discovering.